Max1Truc/blog/content/posts/klipad-dump.md

 ---
-title: "Dumping user data from chinese tablets in minutes"
+title: "Dumping user data from cheap tablets in minutes"
 date: 2021-04-06
 draft: false
 ---

 Hey!
 So I recently found a Klipad, which was waiting somewhere in my house.
-It seemed kinda sus as it is a chinese tablet.
+It is a cheap, tiny tablet, and I wanted to tinker a bit with it.
 I then decided to somewhat root it, or even install *GNU/* Linux on it.
 As it is running Android 8.1.0 and didn't receive any security patches since something like September 2019, exploit-db.com gave me some ideas of [root exploits].
 However, that would not be the simplest way to install *GNU/* Linux, if it is even possible without breaking everything.